j-oey/bronxpack/README.md

 -if you are having trouble please read all of the documentation i provided, it may be a lot but trust me it is worth it <br />
 # FAQ
 Q- how do we connect to eachother on plutonium? <br />
-A- add them via https://forum.plutonium.pw and join/invite with the in game friends list <br />
+A- add them via [Plutonium Fourm](https://forum.plutonium.pw and join/invite with the in game friends list) <br />
  <br />
 Q- why can we not connect to eachother even with radmin? <br />
 A- try another host or restart your game/pc <br />